Skip to Content

 Make a Plan

-Every household needs an emergency plan.
-It will help you and your family know what to do in case of an emergency.
-Remember, your family may not be together when a disaster occurs.
-Plan how to meet or contact one another and discuss what you would do in different situations.
-Create and print a fillable plan for you and your family.
+A plan helps you and your family know what to do in an emergency.
+Your family may not be together when a disaster occurs, so plan how to meet up with or contact one another.
+Discuss what you would do in different situations.

 Build a Kit